 "I'd rather die standing, than live on my knees" - Emiliano Zapata

-This is my personal fund for those who'd like to help me specifically along my travels.
+This is my personal fund for my kitten and I to eat every day.
 Money sent to me goes towards food, travel expenses and helps keep the documentation running for months to come.